 Nilson Sr. has a history in academia and engineering that has taken him to different parts of the world in the collegiate and private sector.
 Shortly after earning a PhD from the Missouri University of Science and Technology in Rolla, Mo., he founded IEC in 1996.
 He prides himself on taking strategic risks and always being a problem-solver.
 This approach has resulted in tremendous growth for IEC in its 20-year history.

-Today, although he serves as IEC’s president and CEO, he still relishes solving engineering challenges and learning about energy-efficiency technologies.
+He still relishes solving engineering challenges and learning about energy-efficiency technologies.
 He embodies the company’s commitment to technical skill and engineering knowledge.
-An avid reader and lifelong learner, Nilson currently resides in Leawood, Kan., and enjoys spending time with his family, his grandchildren, and traveling.
+An avid reader and lifelong learner, Nilson currently resides in Leawood, Kansas with his wife, and enjoys spending time with his family, his grandchildren, and traveling.